cariocaphil/design-compatibility-checker/README.md

 ### Environment configuration

-Copy the example environment file and fill in any values you need (all AI provider keys are optional until the corresponding pipeline stage is implemented):
+Copy the example environment file and fill in any values you need.
+AI provider keys and `FIGMA_ACCESS_TOKEN` are optional until the corresponding pipeline stage is wired to an HTTP endpoint (see **Project status** below):

 ```bash
 cp .env.example .env